-The third purpose of the introduction, according to Cicero, is to prepare to lead.
+According to Cicero, the third purpose of the introduction is to prepare to lead.
 People come to church with their minds distracted and scattered.
 They are impossible to lead until you have gained their attention and won their confidence.
-Once you have done this, then lead them into the Scripture and into your sermon.
+Once you have done this, lead them into the Scripture and your sermon.

-People follow confident leaders; leaders who know who they are and where they are going.
-You must project both of these characteristics in order to lead them.
-These cannot be faked, your hearers will quickly sense if you are not ready to lead them, and they will hold back.
+People follow confident leaders who know who they are and where they are going.
+You must project both of these characteristics to lead them.
+These cannot be faked; your hearers will quickly sense if you are not ready to lead them, and they will hold back.
 Don't flail around, starting and stopping, repeating yourself, obviously struggling to get going.
-Once you have read your text in a smooth, confident way; stated your opening line with a sureness that comes from that confidence, let the introduction and then the body of the sermon unfold.
-In this way you will lead them where you have been led by the Word and the Spirit.
-This is why your introduction needs to be well-thought-out and well-crafted; you must first know where you are going in order to lead others there.
+Once you have read your text in a smooth, confident way and start your opening line with a sureness that comes from that confidence, let the introduction and the body of the sermon unfold.
+In this way, you will lead them where you have been led by the Word and the Spirit.
+This is why your introduction needs to be well-thought-out and wellcrafted; you must first know where you are going will lead others there.